la2050/archive/_projects/2016/eliminating-the-gray-leveraging-theater-to-end-sexual-violence-on-college-campuses.md

   with personal experiences, and writing this play serves as a cathartic and proactive way of healing and helping others.
 We all feel the urgency in fixing this problem and want to use our combined skills to make a positive impact.
+Please explain how you will define and measure success for your project.​: >- After producing a free prototype of the play for the public at large, we plan to offer the script and production for free to colleges in Los Angeles, work with multiple entities within each college to personalize the script to their specific campus, help guide the production element in order to involve as many students and departments as possible, and facilitate post-show dialogues from which specific actionable ideas can emerge.
+Afterwards, we would love to help the colleges implement individual and institutional change.
+The more colleges and voices that are involved in this conversation, the more successful our project will be.
+We will calculate the number of people involved in making this project come to life: the number of people interviewed, contributors to the script, participating colleges, performances, audience members and post-show dialogue participants serve as a measure of awareness created.
+We also want to count the number of potential solutions that emerge from the post-show dialogue, and to then track how many of those ideas were realized.
+  Although, if our work prevents even one sexual assault, that will solidify our project as a success.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/eliminating-the-gray-leveraging-theater-to-end-sexual-violence-on-college-campuses/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4990464255741-team89.JPG
 organization_name: 'The LadyParts Collective, fiscally sponsored by Fractured Atlas'